Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Related Work

-However, training a robust codebook with high utilization is still a critical challenge in VQ-related studies \cite{mentzerfinite}.
-Therefore, implicit codebooks have been introduced, where the decoder reconstructs targets from only code indices instead of relying on the nearest learnable code vectors \cite{hao2024bigr}.
-For example, MAGVIT \cite{yu2023magvit} introduced lookup-free quantization \cite{chang2022maskgit} by compressing data into binary indices, achieving superior video generation results.
-FSQ \cite{mentzerfinite} proposed to use scalar quantization with a straightforward rounding operation, discarding the complex process of learning an effective codebook.
-Following them, our proposed CodeBrain model generates scalar-quantized codes in a finite discrete space, which can be seen as modality- and instance-specific prompts followed by the enhancement of common features to improve brain MRI reconstruction performance.
+However, training a robust codebook is still a critical bottleneck for VQ-based models \cite{mentzerfinite,zhu2025addressing}.
+Therefore, implicit codebooks have been explored, where the decoder reconstructs the image from only code indices instead of using the nearest code vectors \cite{hao2024bigr}.
+For example, BSQ \cite{zhaoimage} used a sign function to achieve binary quantisation.
+FSQ \cite{mentzerfinite} proposed a straightforward rounding operation for quantisation, discarding the complex process of learning a codebook.
+Inspired by previous works, the proposed CodeBrain model generates codes in a finite scalar-quantised space as \cite{mentzerfinite}, which can be seen as the region-level compact representation of full-stack brain MRI.